*effective with 2010 tax reporting

 For Qualified contracts (except for Qualified Trustee Owned Pension Plans and 457 Plans):

-Why does my Form 1099-R show such a high taxable amount compared to my cost basis?Section 72(e) (11) of the Internal Revenue Code requires that all annuities entered into after October 21, 1988 be aggregated and treated as a single deferred annuity contract for the purpose of determining the amount of taxable gain includible in gross income.
-Aggregation affects all clients who:
+Why does my Form 1099-R show such a high taxable amount compared to my cost basis?Section 72(e) (12) of the Internal Revenue Code requires that all annuities entered into after October 21, 1988 be aggregated and treated as a single deferred annuity contract for the purpose of determining the amount of taxable gain includible in gross income.
+Aggregation applies to all contracts:

 Why did I receive tax Form 1099-R if I converted my IRA into a Roth IRA?Amounts converted from an eligible IRA to a Roth IRA are required to be included in the customer's taxable income in the year of conversion.
 Generally, this includes deductible contributions made to the IRA and any earnings on those contributions and the present value of the actuarial benefit if applicable.
 A Form 1099-R will be issued reflecting the conversion from the traditional to the Roth IRA.
 The Form 1099-R will reflect a distribution code of either a 2 (under 59 ½ with an exception) or 7 (over 59 ½).
 In addition, a Form 5498 will be generated to reflect the amounts converted to the Roth IRA.